zybeon/RustOxideAutoUpdater/README.md

 # RustOxideAutoUpdater
 > When using lgsm for running a Rust server this will trigger on an oxide update to shut down the server, update oxide and rust, then reboot.
 > If there is no update it runs the lgsm monitor command
-> This monitors the latest Oxide version and on a new version release

 ## Install
 Default install location is /opt/RustOxideAutoUpdater/